jeff-hykin/silver_spectacle/README.md

 )
 ```

-In terms of customization `.card`, `#stream-container`, and `body` are currently the only things that are part of the library.
 Right now, the javascript isn't designed to be hooked into, but it **is** javascript so there are hacky ways to hook into almost anything if you're creative.